Also known as 鉄腕アトム (Tetsuwan Atomu)

 The original manga series was one of the big leaps in Tezuka’s overall popularity, and Astro Boy remains to this day, an iconic hero of the Japanese people.
 Astro Boy’s influence over later manga and anime, both robot stories and science-fiction in general, is immeasurable, and much has been written on his significance as a personification of post-war Japan.
 Almost single-handedly, he transformed the terrifying force of atomic power into something useful and progressive, helping people to move on from the damage done during the Second World War by getting them to embrace modern technology and look to the future with hope.

 Although Ambassador Atom (1951-52) wasn’t as successful as Tezuka hoped, the robot Astro Boy seemed to have touched a nerve with his readership.
-As such, Shonen‘s editor-in-chief, Mr. Takeshi Kanai, suggested Tezuka make the little robot the star of the story.
+As such, Shonen‘s editor-in-chief, Mr. Takeshi Kanai, explaining that while long-form manga publications might be all about the plot, manga serialized in magazines was driven by the story’s hero, suggested Tezuka make the little robot the star of the story.
 At Kanai’s urging, Tezuka reworked the robot character, giving him a warmer, more human, personality and turned him into a hero fighting for justice.
 Astro Boy (1952-68) began serialization in Shonen in April 1952 and would continue for the next 16 years, until March 1968.

-Shonen was the primary home of the Astro Boy manga, however from August 1964 to March 1966 stories also began appearing in Mighty Atom Club and from January 1967 until February 1969 in the Sankei Newspaper.
+While Shonen was the primary home of the Astro Boy manga, from August 1964 to March 1966 stories also began appearing in Mighty Atom Club and then, from January 1967 until February 1969, in the Sankei Newspaper.

-After Shonen folded in early 1968, the newspaper serial became the main source of Astro Boy manga – sometimes referred to as the Astro Boy Chronicles (1967-69).
+After Shonen suddenly and unexpectedly folded in early 1968, the newspaper serial became the main source of Astro Boy manga – with these adventures sometimes referred to as the Astro Boy Chronicles (1967-69).
 Although these “second” and “third” Astro Boy manga series were also written by Osamu Tezuka, rather than just continuing the story from the original Shonen serial, they picked up in unusual places – sometimes setting the narrative forward or backward in time by several decades, to explore different moments in the history of human-robot relations.

 When the Sankei Newspaper run, too, came to an end almost a year later, Astro Boy chapters began to be published only intermittently through much of the 1970’s – appearing in such publications as Big Comic, Monthly Shonen Magazine, and Monthly Shōnen Jump, among others.

-However, in 1980, to coincide with the release of the new animated television show, a new Astro Boy (1980-81) manga series began appearing in Second-Grader [Shōgaku Ni Nensei], a magazine targeted at young students learning to read.
+However, in 1980, to coincide with the release of the new animated television show, a new Astro Boy (1980-81) manga series began appearing in Second-Grader, a magazine targeted at young students learning to read.
 As such, the stories are much simpler, usually short morality tales aimed at a much younger audience than most Astro Boy stories.

 In 1986, when Osamu Tezuka decided to return to his most famous manga one more time, he decided to do it as a parody.
 As such, Atom Cat (1986-87) was published in Smile Comics from July 1986 to February 1987, with the original Astro Boy making several subtle appearances as part of the framing sequences.